INCF/neuroshapes/README.md

 * Creation of an INCF/neuroshapes Special Interest Group
 * INCF endorsement as a standard and best practice that support FAIR neuroscience data
 * Extension of the current data model specifications

+# License
+The license for all schemas and data is [CC-BY-4.0](https://github.com/INCF/neuroshapes/blob/master/LICENSE).